ppy/osu-wiki/wiki/Tournaments/The_Roundtable/2v2_team_tandem_tournament/en.md

 - This tournament is a 2v2 single-elimination team tandem osu! tournament consisting of 4 teams of 4 players (2 players per osu! instance).
 - Beatmap scoring will be based on Score V2.
-- All matches will be played as BO9.
+- All matches will be played as BO9 with 1 ban per team.
+- No match will be played for 3rd place.

 ### Match rules